Skip to main content

 How Can Pharmacogenetic Data Be Used in Clinical Practice?

 The integration of pharmacogenetic data into routine clinical practice has the potential to revolutionize the management of men on TRT.
 By prospectively identifying individuals who are likely to be poor or extensive metabolizers of anastrozole, clinicians can make more informed decisions regarding initial dosing and monitoring strategies.
-For example, a patient with a CYP19A1 genotype associated with high aromatase activity may be started on a higher dose of anastrozole from the outset, thereby reducing the time to therapeutic efficacy and minimizing the risk of estrogen-related side effects.

-Conversely, a patient with a genotype associated with low aromatase activity may be started on a lower dose, or may not require an aromatase inhibitor at all, thus avoiding the potential for and its associated adverse effects, such as decreased bone mineral density and impaired libido.
+Conversely, a patient with a genotype associated with low aromatase activity may be started on a lower dose, or may not require an aromatase inhibitor at all, thus avoiding the potential for excessive estrogen suppression and its associated adverse effects, such as decreased bone mineral density and impaired libido.
 The development of commercially available genetic testing panels that include key CYP19A1 polymorphisms has made this level of personalization increasingly accessible to both clinicians and patients.

 1. Genotype-Guided Dosing ∞ Utilizing genetic information to select the most appropriate starting dose of anastrozole.